Appearance

 Authentication

-Salesforce production orgs must enforce Single Sign-On (SSO) for all standard users by enabling the org-level setting that disables Salesforce credential logins and assigning the "Is Single Sign-On Enabled" permission to all non-exempt accounts.
+Salesforce production orgs must enable the org-level setting that disables Salesforce credential logins for all users.

 SBS-AUTH-002: Govern and Document All Users Permitted to Bypass Single Sign-On